Current group members

 Jina Song, PhD

-Jina Song is a Bioinformatics Data Analyst at SCGPM.
+2018-present: Jina Song is a Bioinformatics Data Analyst at SCGPM.
 Her research interests are in the areas of statistical analysis, mathematical modeling and machine learning in computational systems biology.
 Prior to joining SCGPM, Jina worked as a postdoctoral researcher in Biostatistics & Computational Biology Branch in National Institute of Environmental Health Science (NIEHS/NIH), where she analyzed ChIP-seq data in cancer research.
 She was also responsible for the computational modeling parts of various projects related to plant systems biology at North Carolina State University (NCSU).
 Jina has a Ph.D in Systems Biology Research lab.
 In Electrical and Computer Engineering from NCSU.

 Nathaniel Watson, MS

 2013-current: As a Bioinformatician at SCGPM, Nathaniel is responsible for bioinformatics for ENCODE ChIP-Seq processing.
 In an earlier role, he was responsible for Stanford Sequencing Center informatics.
 Prior to joining SCGPM, Nathaniel was a Research Associate at Bayer Vegetable Seeds.
 He has a MS in Bioinformatics from the University of North Carolina at Charlotte.

 Philip Cayting, BS